meliaecodes/Pytrain25/README.md

-Lego City Train connected to Jira / Confluence using Forge and Pybricks
+# Lego City Train connected to Jira using Forge and Pybricks

-To make your own forge train:

-You will need
+## You will need

 * A Lego City train.
 I used the Express Passenger Train 60337
 * Track included with the Lego City Express Passenger Train (of purchased separately)